-The Nursing License Compact (NLC) is an agreement that allows Registered Nurses (RN) and Licensed Practical Nurses to practice in states without the need for obtaining additional licenses.
+The Complete List of Compact Nursing States in 2021 – The Nursing License Compact (NLC) is an agreement that allows Registered Nurses (RN) and Licensed Practical Nurses to practice in states without the need for obtaining additional licenses.
 However, the states in question should be part of compact nursing states.

 This agreement offers more freedom for nurses to pursue their career in any NLC states.
 As long as they have a license, they are allowed to work and reside in other compact states.
 Scroll through to learn more about NLC states and more.

 The Nursing Compact States are stating that are part of the NLC agreement.
 In 2015, there were 25 states that joined this agreement.
 As the members grow in number, enhanced NLC (eNLC) was implemented in 2018.

 The eNLC is intended for Registered Nurses and Licensed Practical Nurses.
 Currently, the NCSBN is working on an agreement for Advanced Practice Registered Nurses (APRN).
 This compact agreement will be implemented only when 10 states or more enact the legislation.

 Originally known as NLC, this compact agreement transforms into eNLC to streamline the process.
 Besides, it also brings improvement in the standard for multi-state nursing licensure.
 As the originally compact license was lacking, the new licensure standard is expected to increase the quality.

 Among the new standard of licensure is that the NLC states didn’t require nurses to undergo federal and state fingerprint checks to scan their criminal backgrounds.
 But the new eNLC standard requires the applicants to undergo such a test.

 As of March 2021, there are 35 compact license states currently listed as eNLC members.
 This list has been enhanced from the original NLC.
 Among other members, New Jersey implements the compact partially as it completes the final phase of enhanced NLC implementation.